ava-labs/avalanche-docs/docs/deprecated/tutorials-contest/2022/avalanche-theGraph-index/README.md

 be indexing our Subnet using [The Graph](https://thegraph.com/).
 This guide is an extension of the [Official Avalanche Documentation](/build/subnet/deploy/local-subnet.md).

-Please note that all command line inputs and sample codes are MacOs and Linux Based.
+Please note that all command line inputs and sample codes are MacOS and Linux Based.
 Commands may vary for other operating systems.

 In summary, we will be discussing the following: